alexgczs/multi-person-detection/README.md

   - Sticky behavior: once activated, the video is considered multi‑person for the rest of its duration.
   - Config parameters: `Config.TEMPORAL_MIN_CONSECUTIVE` (default: 3), `Config.TEMPORAL_WINDOW` (reserved for future use).

+- **temporal_cardaware** (temporal with filtering of ID cards):
+  - Same as ``temporal`` strategy, but with filtering of faces in ID cards
+  - Use of the relation between height/width to detect ID cards
+  - Use of the difference of areas between bounding boxes to detect ID cards

 Examples:

 ```bash